• On FAQs, change the HAS maximums to $4,400 for Individual Coverage and $8,750 for Family coverage

 Q Where can I find a list of clinics in my area?

-A We are currently working the clinic schedule for the Plan Year 2024.
-Please check the Catapult Health Scheduler webpage for the list of clinics scheduled to date.
+A Please check the Catapult Health Scheduler webpage for the list of clinics scheduled to date.

 Q What’s the discount for participating in the Live Better wellness program?